quanghuy0497/Transformers4Vision/README.md

 ### Personal hyotheses
 + I wonder if we apply the **row/column multiplication** methods (read [**_here_**](Images/matrix_multiplication.pdf) for more details), does the computational complexity of matrix multiplication might reduce?
 	![](Images/row_multiplication.png)
-	- With A and B are [N x N] matrices, then the normal matrix multiplication has O(N^3) complexity
+	- With A and B are [N, N] matrices, then the normal matrix multiplication has O(N^3) complexity
 	- However, I believe with the row/column multiplication, the computation complexity might reduce to O(N^2):
 		- Just a thought, maybe I'm wrong.
 Need to verify
-	- Then again, the multiplication inside the Scaled Dot-Product Attention is between two embeddings [1 x N], which has the complexity O(N^2), I do not think we can reduce the computational complexity with this simple row/column multiplication.
+	- Then again, the multiplication inside the Scaled Dot-Product Attention is between two embeddings [1, N], which has the complexity O(N^2), I do not think we can reduce the computational complexity with this simple row/column multiplication.
 + Another option is applying [**FFT**](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (Fast Fourier Transform) to reduce the computation time
 	- In fact, it reduces the complexity from O(N^3) down to O(N.logN)
 	- But does it generalize well with the input embeddings of the Scaled Dot-Product Attention?
 Of course, the input embedding have to be normalized in prior, but what if we want to work with different shape of input i.e. high-resolution images?